obriencj/pelican-inelegant/README.md

       - name: Deploy site
         id: deploy
         uses: actions/deploy-pages@v2
 ```

-The github action can be used with any theme, not just InElegant.
+The github action can be used with any theme, not just Inelegant.
 However the theme will need to be available in your workflow checkout.
 The theme path can be specified in the `pelicanconf.py` or via the
 `theme` parameter to the action itself.